Cascoda/cascoda-sdk/docs/how-to/howto-knxiot-devkit.md

 7. Your Thread network should now be visible under `Network -> Thread`!

 ### Join the devboards to the Thread network

-NOTE: This part of the guide will make use of the Cascoda Windows Tools that you have installed as part of the software requirements.
-By default, these tools are added to your `PATH`, enabling their execution in a shell in any directory.
-However, if this did not occur, you will only be able to execute the tools from within the directory in which they are installed.
-The default installation directory is `C:\Program Files (x86)\Cascoda Windows Tools`.

 1. Open an instance of Windows PowerShell.
 2. Type `chilictl.exe list`.
 If an error occurs, try prepending the path, e.g.